Home / Stroke Test – Screening for Stroke Symptoms

 Other risk factors for stroke, many of which of you can control, include:

-If you have any questions for the best in class NYC cardiologist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Cardiologists Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.
+If you have any questions for the best in class NYC stroke specialist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Cardiologists Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.

 Dr. Steven Reisman is an internationally recognized cardiologist and heart specialist.
 He is a member of the American College of Cardiology, American Heart Association, and a founding member of the American Society of Nuclear Cardiology.